Keeping tabs on the auditors

 The NDIS Commission recently released a set of guidelines, called the Approved Quality Auditors Scheme, to regulate the auditing of registered service providers.

 An instrument of the National Disability Insurance Scheme Act 2013, the scheme gives a legal framework to the process of assessing providers for compliance against the NDIS Practice Standards.

 It includes guidelines on who can become an auditor, their interactions with providers, and how and when assessments must be carried out.

-At the time of writing, just one month after the launch of the National Quality and Safeguarding Framework, nationally there are only eight NDIS-approved independent auditors.
+Nationally there are only ten NDIS-approved independent auditors.
 Clearly, this number is set to grow exponentially to keep apace of the requirement for annual audits, as the NDIS rolls out across the states in coming years.

 For service providers, the auditing process begins after their initial registration has been accepted.
 They’ll receive a scope-of-audit document, which is emailed to them by the Commission’s system on acceptance of their registration.